Kiyomizu-dera Temple, Kannon Brought Victory to a Noble Warrior, Tamuramaro

 Kake-zukuri Architecture

 Descending the stairs from the stage, on your right side, you’ll notice that it’s constructed on a cliff supported by 18 poles made from over 400-year-old zelkova.
 Several cypress poles crisscross them horizontally without being fixed by nails.
 This architectural technique is known as “Kake-zukuri” or the overhang method, designed to resist earthquakes when built on a cliff.
-The structure’s ability to withstand weathering, particularly from rainfall, is equally significant in its design.
+The structure’s ability to withstand weathering, particularly rainfall, is equally significant in its design.
 The stage is slightly inclined to facilitate rainwater drainage into the ground.
-Each protruding end of the wooden beams is equipped with small wooden roofs to shield the wood from rain.
+Each protruding end of the wooden beams has small wooden roofs to shield the wood from rain.

 Aterui, The Brave of the Northern Sky